 The unseenDXB Photo trail held during Ramadhan in Dubai was a culinary walk and photographic exploration of the Dubai backstreets and the rich culture of the multi-ethnic city, co-hosted by Gulf Photo Plus and Frying Pan Adventures.

 I had taken a photography course at GPP in June 2015, and was looking forward to learning more about street photography since my experience thus far has been limited to food photography.
 The unseenDXB Ramadan photo exhibition was published in the image gallery on The National’s website and two of my photographs, the Pre-iftar discussions and Iftar snack pack were included.

 The start to my evening was inauspicious to say the least.
 I was stuck in traffic, driving in circles and finally arrived 15 minutes late to the start of unseenDXB Photo Trail adventure that takes off from the Al Ras Metro station in Naif, Deira.
-Alex Wilson the photography instruction tracked back to the metro station to collect me and we joined the group at the first stop.
+Alex Wilson, the photography instructor for the photo trail, tracked back to the metro station to collect me and we joined the group at the first stop.

 All participants were requested in advance to adhere to a dress code.
 Ladies were requested to have a scarf for Iftar & only long skirts/trousers with our arms covered.
 Gents were requested not to wear shorts or vests and everyone was advised to wear loose, light and sweat proof clothing.
 Our hosts provided complimentary water, wetwipes, snacks and dinner during the course of the evening.